coder966/fcm-simple/README.md

 $fcm = new FCMSimple($serverKey);
 $fcm->setDevices($devices);
 $response = $fcm->send($message);
+$newDevices = $fcm->fixDevices();

 // $serverKey  Your FCM server key
 // $devices    An array of registered device tokens
 // $message    The mesasge you want to push out
+// $newDevices New array of fixed ids

+// You should then assign $newDevices to $devices
 ```

 License